StephenJD/lighting_up_your_life/content/en/Teaching/Discipleship Groups/Growth Groups/Growth Groups - Introduction for Leaders.md

 ---
+title: Growth Groups - Introduction for Leaders
 type: document
 translationKey: Growth Groups - Introduction for Leaders
-title: Growth Groups - Introduction for Leaders
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Growth Groups - Introduction for Leaders

 Material drawn from: Organic Church and Church 3.0 by Neil Cole